-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2019 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020 (CONTINUED)

-- (a) Basis of preparation (continued) - (ii) Standards, amendments to published standards and interpretations to existing standards that are applicable to the Company but not yet effective.(continued) - MFRS 17 'Insurance Contracts' (effective from 1 January 2021) replaces MFRS 4 'Insurance Contracts'.
+- 2 SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - (a) Basis of preparation (continued) - (iii) Standards, amendments to published standards and interpretations to existing standards that are applicable to the Company but not yet effective.(continued) - Amendments to MFRS 137 'Onerous Contracts-Cost of Fulfilling a Contract' (effective 1 January 2022) clarify that direct costs of fulfilling a contract include both the incremental cost of fulfilling the contract as well as an allocation of other costs directly related to fulfilling contracts.
+The amendments also clarify that before recognising a separate provision for an onerous contract, impairment loss that has occurred on assets used in fulfilling the contract should be recognised.